rbind/deleeuw/content/post/sixth.md

 In other words `$f(x)=\min_{y\in X}g(x,y)$` and `$x\in\mathop{\text{argmin}}_{y\in X}g(x,y)$`.

-A majorization scheme generates an iterative majorization algorithm by the
+A majorization scheme generates an *iterative majorization algorithm* by the rule

 <div>
   $$x^{(k+1)}\in\mathop{\text{argmin}}_{x\in X}g(x,x^{(k)}).$$
 </div>